ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/fvps-on-macos.md

 [Install Docker Desktop on Mac](https://docs.docker.com/desktop/install/mac-install/).

-For commercial use you might require a paid subscription.
+If this is for commercial use, you might require a paid subscription.

 ## Clone the repo

-Open a terminal and set the working directory where to store the Fast Model wrapper to.
+Open a terminal and set the working directory to the location in which you would like to store the Fast Model.
 Then run:

 ```sh
 git clone https://github.com/Arm-Examples/FVPs-on-Mac.git
 ```

-This will create the subdirectory `FVPs-on-Mac` in the current working directory.
+This creates the subdirectory `FVPs-on-Mac` in the current working directory.

 ## Build the Docker wrapper